celadari/json-logic-scala/docs/_posts/evaluator-define-custom-operator.md

 ### Second approach: method is defined in accumulator's class definition

-*Example*
+**Example**
-You may also define operator "secondAcc" whose method belongs to evaluation accumulator
+You may also define the operator `secondAcc`, whose method belongs to evaluation accumulator

 ```scala
 class A(num1: Int, num2: Double) {
   def combine(that: A): A = new A(num1 + that.num1, num2 + that.num1 * that.num2)